Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where $i,j \notin \{1,n+2\}$ and the rectangle on the propagating edge is equal to a block consisting of an alternating sequence of $k$ $\btri$ decorations and $l$ $\wtri$ decorations with $|k-l| \leq 1$.
+Case (4).
+Now, assume that $d$ is the diagram in Figure~\ref{Fig143}, where $i,j \notin \{1,n+2\}$ and the rectangle on the propagating edge is equal to a block consisting of an alternating sequence of $k$ $\btri$ decorations and $l$ $\wtri$ decorations with $|k-l| \leq 1$.
 (Note that $i$ and $j$ must be odd.)
 Without loss of generality, assume that $k \leq l$, so that $l=k$ or $k+1$.
 Now, assume that the last decoration on the propagating edge is a $\btri$; the case with the last decoration being a $\wtri$ is handled with an analogous argument.
 If $l=k$ (respectively, $l=k+1$), then the first decoration on the propagating edge is a $\wtri$ (respectively, $\btri$).
-In either case, define the admissible diagram

-where the rectangle on the propagating edge is equal to a block consisting of an alternating sequence of $k-1$ $\btri$ decorations and $l$ $\wtri$ decorations.
+In either case, define the admissible diagram $d'$ via the diagram in Figure~\ref{Fig141}, where the rectangle on the propagating edge is equal to a block consisting of an alternating sequence of $k-1$ $\btri$ decorations and $l$ $\wtri$ decorations.
 By case (3), $d'$ can be written as a product of simple diagrams.
 Then it is quickly verified that

 and so $d$ can be written as a product of simple diagrams.